BlenderCN-Org/blender-manual/manual/render/workflows/multiview.rst

 Multi-View and Stereo 3D Image I/O
 ==================================
 Multi-View and Stereo 3D
   Multi-View images can be saved in special formats according to the production requirements.
 By default the system saves each view as an individual file, thus generating as many files as views to be rendered.
-In stereo 3d productions, for the final deployment or even intermedium previews it's convenient to save stereo 3d images, that are ready to use with 3D displays or simple anaglyph glasses.
-The formats supported match the display modes avaiable for the window.
+In stereo 3d productions, for the final deployment or even intermediary previews it's convenient to save stereo 3d images, that are ready to use with 3D displays or simple anaglyph glasses.
+The formats supported match the display modes available for the window.

-Lossly-Formats
+Lossy-Formats
   Some stereo 3D formats represent a considerable loss of data.
 For example, the Anaglyph format will cap out entire color channels from the original image.
 The Top-Bottom compressed will discard half of your vertical resolution data.
   The Interlace will mash your data considerably.
 Once you export in those formats, you can still import the image